enzdor/solitaire/README.md

 7. if no longer able to make meaningful moves, the player has lost

 Mechanics
-- Move card from stock to waste
+- Move card from stock to waste [done]
 - Move card from waste to pile
 - Move card from pile to pile
 - Move card from pile to foundation